 British Gas appealed to the Court of Appeal, and lost.
 The Court of Appeal upheld the EAT decision that holiday pay must include results-based commission.
 It confirmed that the holiday pay for an employee with statutorily defined ‘normal hours’, whose remuneration does not vary with the amount of work done, should include an element referable to the amount of results-based commission normally earned.
 British Gas was refused leave to appeal by the Supreme Court, so now all employees who earn commission will see that reflected in their holiday pay.

-In Bear Scotland Ltd and others v Fulton and others; Hertel (UK) Ltd v Woods and others; Amec Group Ltd v Law and others the Employment Appeal Tribunal (EAT) said that regular non-guaranteed overtime should be included in holiday pay calculations, but limited the potential historical claims for non-payment of holiday pay.
-ACAS says that “Non-guaranteed overtime is where there is no obligation by the employer to offer overtime but if they do then the worker is obliged by the contract to work overtime”.
+In Bear Scotland Ltd and others v Fulton and others; Hertel (UK) Ltd v Woods and others; Amec Group Ltd v Law and others the Employment Appeal Tribunal (EAT) said that overtime falls into several categories:

 The Government introduced the Deduction from Wages (Limitation) Regulations 2014 which places a two-year cap on all backdated claims for holiday pay that are brought on or after 1st July 2015.
 These regulations also state that WTR 1998 does not give employees a contractual right to paid leave.
 This means that you cannot bring a claim for breach of contract for underpaid holiday pay in the civil courts where there is a six-year time limit for such claims.